sp-uhh/derevdps/README.md

 ```

 to generate the enhanced .wav files.
 The `--cpkt` parameter of `enhancement.py` should be the path to a trained model checkpoint, as stored by the logger in `logs/`.
+Check the paper and different options in `enhancement.py` for different posterior/predictor/corrector/diffusion parameters.

 ## Data Creation